helidon-io/helidon/docs/mp/grpc/server.md

     enabled: true
 ```

-For more information see [gRPC Server Configuration](../../se/grpc/server.md#configuration).
+For more information see [gRPC Server Configuration][grpc-server-configuration].

 In Helidon MP, annotated services must provide access to the underlying Protobuf description to use the reflection service.
 Here is a modified version of `StringService` that adds an annotated method returning the descriptor: